 Here’s what we're looking for; the tram lines.
 Let's follow these to the centre.

 The side streets open into more of a French boulevard feel.
 Let’s push the pace to the big clock.
-Either side of the main street is wall to wall coffee shops and restaurants.
+Either side of the main road is wall to wall coffee shops and restaurants.
 There's plenty of armed security; it feels safe enough.

 Time to jog over to the old quarter.